rushizirpe/estimators-from-scratch/README.md

 Stochastic Gradient Descent: Open in Colab->[![Colab](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d0/Google_Colaboratory_SVG_Logo.svg/32px-Google_Colaboratory_SVG_Logo.svg.png)](https://colab.research.google.com/drive/15qgScy7xpwhuWwLLBe0bDl--KLqJQjT6?usp=sharing)

 ## Usage
-Each model implementation is contained in its own Python file, and includes a `fit` method for training the model and a `predict` method for making predictions on new data.
+Each model implementation is contained in its own Python file and includes a `fit` method for training the model and a `predict` method for making predictions on new data.
 The `utils.py` file contains helper functions for loading and preprocessing data.

 To use a model, simply import the relevant Python file and create an instance of the model class.
 Then, call the `fit` method with your training data and labels, and the `predict` method with your test data.